 Newly Admitted Students

 Beginning the month of April, Long Island University mails financial aid packages to the homes of all new transfer and graduate aid applicants accepted for the summer and fall enrollment at LIU Brentwood.
 New students accepted for Spring enrollment will receive their financial aid packages beginning in November.
 The financial aid "Award Letter" outlines the scholarships, loans and grants for which are you eligible.
 Carefully review your financial aid award letter; the information provided on this letter is important.
 All students must accept or reject their loans online in a timely fashion using your MyLIU account.
 Loans will automatically process once the semester begins.
 If you would like to reduce the suggested loan amounts or make changes to any of your awards, you must notify the Financial Aid Office in writing.
-Direct such correspondence to the Financial Aid Office, LIU Brentwood, 100 Second Avenue, Brentwood, N.Y.
+Direct such correspondence to the Financial Aid Office, LIU Brentwood, 1001 Crooked Hill Road, Brentwood, N.Y.
 11717.

 LIU Brentwood participates in the Federal William D. Ford Direct Loan Program and the Perkins Loan Program.
 These federal programs include both student subsidized and unsubsidized loans, as well as PLUS loans for parents and graduate students.
 The University receives funds directly from the U.S. Department of Education and disburses them to eligible students.
 If you accept a federal loan, you will be required to complete a Master Promissory Note.
 When you sign a promissory note, you are agreeing to repay the loan even if you do not complete your education or you are unable to get a job after you complete the program.